 We consider floor plan notes payable to a party that is affiliated with the entity from which we purchase our new vehicle inventory "Floor plan notes payable-trade" and all other floor plan notes payable "Floor plan notes payable-non-trade."
-Upon our entrance into the Credit Agreement, the majority of our floor plan notes are payable to parties unaffiliated with the entities from which we purchase our new vehicle inventory, with the exception of floor plan notes payable relating to the financing of new Ford and Lincoln vehicles, and certain loaner vehicles.
-As of December 31, 2012, we had \$55.1 million of floor plan notes payable-trade and \$507.0 million of floor plan notes payable-non-trade outstanding, including amounts classified as Liabilities Associated with Assets Held for Sale.
+The majority of our floor plan notes are payable to parties unaffiliated with the entities from which we purchase our new vehicle inventory, with the exception of floor plan notes payable relating to the financing of new Ford and Lincoln vehicles, and certain loaner vehicles.
+As of December 31, 2013, we had \$74.7 million of floor plan notes payable-trade and \$534.8 million of floor plan notes payable-non-trade outstanding.

-As of December 31, 2012 and 2011, we had a total of \$562.1 million and \$434.0 million of floor plan notes payable outstanding, respectively, including \$5.4 million classified as Liabilities Associated with Assets Held for Sale as of December 31, 2012.
+As of December 31, 2013 and 2012, we had a total of \$609.5 million and \$562.1 million of floor plan notes payable outstanding, respectively, including \$5.4 million classified as Liabilities Associated with Assets Held for Sale as of December 31, 2012.

-In connection with our new vehicle floor plan facility described above, we have established an account with Bank of America that allows us to transfer cash to an account as an offset to floor plan notes payable (a "floor plan offset account").
+In connection with our vehicle floor plan facility described above, we have established an account with Bank of America that allows us to transfer cash to an account as an offset to floor plan notes payable (a "floor plan offset account").
 These transfers reduce the amount of outstanding new vehicle floor plan notes payable that would otherwise accrue interest, while retaining the ability to transfer amounts from the floor plan offset account into our operating cash accounts within one to two days.
-As of December 31, 2012, we had \$12.6 million in this floor plan offset account.
+As of December 31, 2013 and 2012 we had \$44.3 million and \$12.6 million, respectively in this floor plan offset account.

-The representations and covenants contained in the Credit Agreement are customary for financing transactions of this nature including, among others, a requirement to comply with a minimum consolidated current ratio and consolidated fixed charge coverage ratio (each as defined in the Credit Agreement) and a maximum consolidated total lease adjusted leverage ratio, in each case as set out in the Credit Agreement.
+The representations and covenants contained in the Restated Credit Agreement are customary for financing transactions of this nature including, among others, a requirement to comply with a minimum consolidated current ratio and consolidated fixed charge coverage ratio (each as defined in the Credit Agreement) and a maximum consolidated total lease adjusted leverage ratio, in each case as set out in the Credit Agreement.
 In addition, certain other covenants could restrict the Company's ability to incur additional debt, pay dividends or acquire or dispose of assets.
 See the "Covenants" section below under our "Long Term Debt" footnote.

-The Credit Agreement also provides for events of default that are customary for financing transactions of this nature, including cross-defaults to other material indebtedness.
+The Restated Credit Agreement also provides for events of default that are customary for financing transactions of this nature, including cross-defaults to other material indebtedness.
 In certain instances, an event of default under either the revolving credit facility or the used vehicle revolving floor plan facility could be, or result in, an event of default under the new vehicle revolving floor plan facility, and vice versa.
 Upon the occurrence of an event of default, the Company could be required to immediately repay all amounts outstanding under the applicable facility.